 After arriving at Dublin Airport, travel by train to the City of Cork.
 The city has a great number of places to visit including the well renowned Cork City Gaol, The Church of Saint Anne Shandon and St Fin Barre’s Cathedral.
-First stop on your list of places worth visiting may be the English Market, a covered fruit and vegetable market established in the 1600s and a famous Cork meeting point.
-From here you can easily explore the city centre on foot perhaps making your way to Paul Street which is noted for its ethnic restaurants, chic bars, trendy bookshops and boutiques.
+First, stop on your list of places worth visiting may be the English Market, a covered fruit and vegetable market established in the 1600s and a famous Cork meeting point.
+From here you can easily explore the city center on foot perhaps making your way to Paul Street which is noted for its ethnic restaurants, chic bars, trendy bookshops, and boutiques.

 Day 2: Cobh & Blarney Castle Day Tour

 Travel to Blarney where you will have plenty of time to explore the Castle grounds at your own pace.
 A must-see is the Rock Close area and Poison Garden where the world’s most poisonous plants are kept in large cages.
 After, climb the ramparts of Blarney Castle to kiss the Blarney Stone where legend says you will be awarded with the ‘gift of the gab’ which is the skill of great wonder and eloquence!
 After Blarney hop on the coach again and travel onward to Cobh.
 Cobh town is famous for having been the last port of call for millions of Irish emigrants escaping their harsh lives here in Ireland and also for being the last port of call for the Titanic.
-Two excellent museums explore these events in detail; the Cobh Heritage Centre & the Titanic Experience.
+Two excellent museums explore these events in detail; the Cobh Heritage Center & the Titanic Experience.
 Saint Coleman’s Cathedral is also well worth a visit.
 After free time in Cobh, your coach will return you back to Cork city where the remainder of the day is at your leisure.

 Day 3: Cork to Killarney by Rail